-While in therapy there may be a stated goal, in coaching it is typical to spend significantly more time unpacking and clarifying this goal.
-The coach and coachee will determine measures of success and establish how to recognise when the goal is acheived.
+In coaching it is typical to spend significantly more time unpacking and clarifying the client’s goal upfront.
+The coach and coachee will determine measures of success and establish how to recognise when the goal is achieved.
 The burden of responsibility for goal achievement is not left with the treating practitioner, but sits very clearly with the client.

 2. The Client Is Capable

 A core assumption in coaching is that the client is whole, capable and resourceful.
 This creates many powerful differences in the role and approach of the practitioner.
 The coach knows the client has a rich reservoir of tacit knowledge about their situation, as well as what they need to achieve their goal.
 The coach regards the client as the expert on their own life.
 While this is consistent with a strengths-based approach to psychology, the emphasis on the client’s agency results in profound practice changes.